Diagnosis

 Lifestyle and home remedies

-- Talk with your healthcare team before getting pregnant.
-Coarctation of the aorta, even after it's fixed, may increase the risk of an aortic tear or rupture during pregnancy and childbirth.
+- Pregnancy.
+Coarctation of the aorta, even after it's fixed, may raise the risk of an aortic tear or rupture during pregnancy and childbirth.
 Before becoming pregnant, talk with a doctor trained in congenital heart diseases, called an adult congenital cardiologist.
 Together you can go over the possible risks and complications.

 Preparing for your appointment

 If coarctation of the aorta is diagnosed at birth, there may not be time to prepare.
-If symptoms aren't noticed until later in life, see a doctor trained in heart problems present at birth.
+If symptoms aren't noticed until later in life, see a doctor trained in heart conditions present at birth.
 This type of healthcare professional is called a congenital cardiologist.

 Here's some information to help you prepare for the appointment.